 I’m one part of a typical family couple balancing two kids, work, mortgage, uncontrollable garden and probably too many pets.

 Our house in the Perth hills is a constant work in progress and after nearly fifteen years, I am almost ok with not having a real door on the ensuite.

-As for work , well I never had a clear plan for my future and have always followed my interests and skills, hence my unusual multi-industry bio.
+As for work, well I never had a clear plan for my future and have always followed my interests and skills.

 I waitressed in a café then eventually worked my way to manager.
-I tried vet nursing, loved the business more than the role and spent many years working my way up to then embracing practice management.
+I tried vet nursing, loved the business more than the role and spent many years working my way up to practice management.
 Here I was limited only by the legal requirement to marry or become a vet to own the business; neither were great options for me at the time.
 Next it was a move into manufacturing where the operational and training aspect soon captured my interest.

-Along the way I gathered a few pieces of paper with my name and stamps on them; Diploma of business, lead auditor, trainer assessor, and most recently one with health and safety words on it.
+Along the way I gathered a few pieces of paper with my name and stamps on them; Diploma of business, lead auditor, trainer assessor, and some health & safety units.
 But as important as these pieces of paper are in a resume, true credibility comes from solid industry experience.
-A proven track record, and people saying the right things about you; even if sometimes they are not the things you want to hear at the time.
-We learn from mistakes, not from easy success.
+A proven track record, regular upskilling and a drive for continual improvement.